patrickmineault/research_code/docs/slides/03-testing.md

 * Create a specialized file with tests that run with the help of a runner.
 * There's `pytest` and `unittest`.
-* I use `unittest` because that's what I learned, and it's built-in.
+* I use `unittest` because that's what I learned, and it's built-in, but people like `pytest` a lot.

 # Basic template